- Apologizing is not weakness

 What happened?
 Who got fired?
 Who’s going to have the scoop in advance?
 Have we been bought out?
 Those thoughts and the words of George Costanza bounced around in my head – “What is it?
 Is it Lupus, is it Lupus?
 For whatever reason, in times of uncertainty, the voice in my head is often overtaken by George Costanza.
 Hard to tell what’s going on there so, we will explore that in a future post.

-With little time to prepare for our call, George and I grabbed a cup of coffee and dialed in with the other leaders across the company, who were also summoned.
+With little time to prepare for our call, my inner-George and I grabbed a cup of coffee and dialed in with the other leaders across the company who were also summoned.

-Upon connecting to the call, we were greeted by the senior leadership team.
-“Thanks for jumping on the call with such short notice; we have important news to discuss”.
+Upon connecting to the call, we were greeted by the Executive and Senior Leadership team.
+“Thanks for jumping on the call with such short notice; we have important news to discuss.”
 Following the greeting, we were all put on notice and commissioned with the responsibility of restructuring our leadership teams in addition to laying off a considerable percentage of our workforce.
-The presentation wrapped up approximately 15 minutes after the beginning of the call and offered no instructions, no guidance of substance, or talking points on how to best deliver the news to our teams.
-In addition to the lack of instructions, there was no mention of customer impact, company morale, and most importantly the expected heartbreak which would soon be felt by team members throughout the organization.
+The presentation from our executive team wrapped up approximately 15 minutes later and offered no instruction, no guidance of substance or talking points on how to best deliver the news to our teams.
+In addition to the lack of instruction, there was no mention of customer impact, company morale, and most importantly, the expected heartbreak which would soon be felt by team members throughout the organization.
 After a short pause, the call was opened up for questions.
 I can’t remember anyone asking a single question – shock had set it.

-The executive team prepared to close out the conference call following the silent Q & A and out of nowhere, came the only clear instruction from an executive, “do not apologize when delivering this news to your teams.
-We have done nothing wrong and have no need to apologize”.
-As I processed those words, the tone of my inner George changed from irrational George to angry George.
-“Are you crazy”?
+The silent Q & A was wrapping up and out of nowhere came the only clear instruction from an executive, “do not apologize when delivering this news to your teams.
+We have done nothing wrong and have no need to apologize.”
+As I processed those words, the tone of my inner-George changed from irrational-George to angry-George.
+“Are you crazy?”
 What do you mean don’t apologize?
-Of course I’m going to apologize, I care about my team members and their families.
-This is life changing information and I am going to do everything within my power to support my team during this time of transition including telling them from the depths of my heart – “I’m so sorry that you are receiving this unexpected and difficult news”.
-Why were our executives solely focused on not apologizing to our team members?
-As I visualized the conference room on the other end of the call, I could see the legal and compliance teams emphasizing the point to one another – “make sure no one apologizes, we can’t exhibit an admission of guilt”.
-I was thrown for a loop, frustrated, and unable to comprehend the perceived insensitivity behind the instructions.
+Of course I’m going to apologize!
+I care about my team members and their families.
+The pending information I was about to deliver was life changing and I chose to do everything within my power to support my team including – telling them from the depths of my heart – “I’m so sorry that you are receiving this unexpected and difficult news.”
+Why were our executives so shortsightedly focused on not apologizing to our team members?
+As I visualized the conference room on the other end of the call, I could see the legal and compliance teams emphasizing the point to our executives – “make sure no one apologizes, we can’t exhibit an admission of guilt.”
+I was thrown for a loop, frustrated, and unable to comprehend the perceived insensitivity behind the instruction.

 Within hours, my team team had pulled together all of the resources at our disposal and began creating a strategy of compassion which honored the difficulties that our team members would soon be experiencing.

 This case study is not intended to shame or emphasize missteps.
-The executives were making really tough decisions that were likely viewed as necessary in order to maintain the viability and health of this organization.
-What I wanted to showcase was how messy these types of experiences can be and how important it is for us to begin this type of process by extending words of care and empathy including, “I’m so sorry that we are experiencing these difficult times, I know it’s tough”.
+The executives were making really tough decisions that were likely viewed as necessary in order to maintain the viability and health of the organization.
+What I wanted to showcase was how messy these types of experiences can be and how important it is for us to begin these processes by extending words of care and empathy including, “I’m so sorry for these difficult times, I know it’s tough.”

 Let’s briefly review the reasons in favor and in opposition of saying I’m sorry.